-Objective: To eliminate the attainment gap between black and all other students by 2029-30.
+Target: To eliminate the differences in attainment between black and white students by 2028-29.

 Intervention strategies and expected outcomes

 We want to understand how a provider intends to address its risks to equality of opportunity, and the evidence base it has used to support the use of activities.